LuccaWang404/Ryujinx-ava-installers/README.md

 </p>

 > [!IMPORTANT]
-> 1. **As Ryujinx's repository was forced to be deleted by Nintendo's legal department in October 2024, this project will no longer be updated (At least until the Ryujinx project is rebuilt like citra).**</br>
+> 1. **As Ryujinx's repository was forced to be deleted by Nintendo's legal department in October 2024, this project will no longer be updated (At least until the Ryujinx project is reconstructed like citra).**</br>
 > 2. **Thankfully, I forked a mirror repository of Ryujinx before it's unavailable.
 If you are interested in the source code of the Ryujinx project, [Ryujinx-Mirror](https://github.com/LuccaWang404/Ryujinx-Mirror) may help you.**</br>
 >	3. **If this project is not taken down due to DMCA, all compiled installers can be downloaded from the [Releases](https://github.com/LuccaWang404/Ryujinx-ava-installers/releases) page.**